Reform movement (Upper Canada): British Reform Movement

-Political unions and the Great Reform Act of 1832
+Political unions and the Reform Act 1832

 During the late 1820s, large scale, national petitioning campaigns were organized through a new form of organization, the "Political Union".
 One of the first and largest was the Birmingham Political Union founded in 1830.
 Its stated aim was to campaign for electoral reform of the House of Commons, "to be achieved by a general political union of the lower and middle classes of the people".
-Other more radical Political Unions, like the "Metropolitan Political Union" had their roots in Owenite Socialism.
+Other more radical Political Unions, like the "Metropolitan Political Union" had their roots in Owenite socialism.

 The London-based "Metropolitan Political Union" was formed by members of the London Radical Reform Organization, including Henry Hunt, Henry Hetherington, William Lovett, Daniel O'Connell and William Gast.
-The MPU was radically democratic, and depended upon its members’ input to function.
+The MPU was radically democratic, and depended upon its members' input to function.
 It not only advocated parliamentary reform, but embodied these reforms in the way in which it was organized; it was committed to universal suffrage, annual parliaments, and vote by ballot, all eventually incorporated in the Chartist platform.

-The Representation of the People Act 1832 (commonly known as the Reform Act 1832 or sometimes as The Great Reform Act) was an Act of Parliament (2 & 3 Will.
-IV) that introduced wide-ranging changes to the electoral system of England and Wales.
+The Representation of the People Act 1832 (commonly known as the Reform Act 1832 or sometimes as the Great Reform Act) was an act of Parliament (2 & 3 Will.
+4. c.
+45) that introduced wide-ranging changes to the electoral system of England and Wales.
 William Lyon Mackenzie was in London appealing his expulsion from the Upper Canadian Legislative Assembly to the Colonial Office at the time, and was present in the galleries of the British Parliament for the debate on the Reform Act 1832.
-Seeing the effectiveness of the Political Unions in the United Kingdom, Mackenzie recommended their adoption in Upper Canada.
+Seeing the effectiveness of the political unions in the United Kingdom, Mackenzie recommended their adoption in Upper Canada.